Coco Chanel (Gaia song)

-"Coco Chanel" is a song by Italian singer Gaia.
+"Coco Chanel" is a song co-written and recorded by Italian singer Gaia.
 It was released on 21 August 2020 through Sony Music Italy, as the second single from her debut studio album Genesi.

 The song peaked at number 36 on the Italian singles chart, being certified gold by FIMI.

 Music video

 A music video of "Coco Chanel", directed by YouNuts!, was released on 21 August 2020 via Gaia's YouTube channel.
 It stars Italian actor Sergio Ruggeri.